 Google helps your business stand out by giving you a card of your own, in a non-competitive space (or real estate, like it’s called by field specialists).

-Because it lures in new visiting customers to your restaurant.
+It lures in new visiting customers to your restaurant

 Your GMB listing is like the fishing bait that helps you hook in new customers.
 Because by feeding Google with relevant, and helpful information you’re practically paving your way to gaining new customers.